Gold Laser Corydoras (Corydoras aeneus) Species Profile & Care Guide

 |TDS||36 - 268|

-Origins of the Gold Laser Corydoras
+Natural Habitat of the Gold Laser Corydoras

 Gold Laser Coryadoras are found in the upper Amazonian rain forests of eastern Peru in the Upper Amazon, Ucayali, Maranon and Middle Ucayali rivers in South America.
 They inhabit calm, shallow running waters such as streams, rivers, creeks, flooded forest areas, and sandbanks with a soft substrate.